awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 ## Natural Language Processing Use Case:  Sentiment Analysis

-This module applies TensorFlow within Amazon SageMaker with our own script defining our model.
+In this module, we'll use Script Mode with TensorFlow by providing our own Python training script to be used with Amazon SageMaker's prebuilt TensorFlow container.
 Please go to the following link for this module:  [**Sentiment Analysis**](../modules/Sentiment_Analysis.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

 ## Structured Data Use Case:  Boston Housing

-In this module, we'll use Amazon SageMaker's prebuilt TensorFlow containers and Automatic Model Tuning to find the best model to predict prices based on the Boston Housing dataset.
+We'll focus on a more complete workflow in this module.
+In particular, we'll use Local Mode training and Local Mode endpoints to test our code, and Automatic Model Tuning to find the best model to predict prices based on the Boston Housing dataset.
 Please go to the following link for this module:  [**Boston Housing**](../modules/Boston_Housing.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

 ## Computer Vision Use Case:  Image Classification

 This module applies TensorFlow within Amazon SageMaker to an image classification use case.
-In particular, we'll see how to use Horovod for more efficient distributed training.
+In particular, we'll see how Amazon SageMaker makes distributed training easy for the parameter server method and Horovod.
 We'll also use the pre/post-processing script feature of the Amazon SageMaker TensorFlow Serving container to transform data for inference, without having to build separate containers and infrastructure to do this job.
 Please go to the following link for this module:  [**CIFAR-10**](../modules/CIFAR-10.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here and go on to the Cleanup Guide.